-May 29, 2019 Update: We are in the process of confirming the remaining 2019 TF-CBT Training dates and locations and will post that information on this page when confirmed.
-Please note that the TF-CBT Trainings listed below are open only to contracted clinicians within the local health plan provider network in the state where the training is being held.
+August 13, 2019 Update: We have confirmed the remaining 2019 TF-CBT Training dates and locations as listed below.
+Please note that the TF-CBT Trainings listed are open only to contracted clinicians within the local health plan provider network in the state where the training is being held.
 Please see Who May Attend below for additional attendance criteria.

 January 17-18, 2019 in Waco, TX - COMPLETE

 February 21-22, 2019 in Lafayette, IN - COMPLETE

 March 14-15, 2019 in Miami, FL - COMPLETE

 April 17-18, 2019 in Orlando, FL - COMPLETE

 May 1-2, 2019 in Bossier City, LA - COMPLETE

 June 6-7, 2019 in Tallahassee, FL - COMPLETE

 August 8-9, 2019 in Nashua, NH - COMPLETE

 States we are considering for trainings in 2020: FL, IL, KS, MO, NM, OH, TX, WA